A unified framework for imitation dynamics on higher-order networks: Results

 This means that $(sq-q)/(sq-1)$ can be interpreted as the diversity of consulted information during strategy updating.
-Therefore, our results show that increasing the information diversity $\mathcal{D}$ during strategy updating lowers the threshold for cooperation to prevail over defection.
+Therefore, our results show that increasing the information diversity $\mcal{D}$ during strategy updating lowers the critical value for cooperation to prevail over defection.

-To further investigate how $s$ and $q$ affect the information diversity $ \mathcal{D}$, we calculate its partial derivative with respect to $s$ and $q$ ($sq \neq 1$), and get
+To further investigate how $s$ and $q$ affect the information diversity $ \mcal{D}$, we calculate its partial derivative with respect to $s$ and $q$ ($sq \neq 1$), and get

-Based on the signs of these partial derivatives, there are three typical cases shown in Fig. \ref{fig2}b-d.
+Based on the signs of these partial derivatives, there are three typical cases shown in Fig.~\ref{fig2}b-d.
 The first one occurs when $s=1$ and $q>1$.
-In this case, $\partial \mathcal{D}/\partial q=0$ and $\mathcal{D}$ reaches its minimum value of $0$, irrespective of $q$, meaning that any pair of role models comes from the same hyperedge.
+In this case, $\partial \mcal{D}/\partial q=0$ and $\mcal{D}$ reaches its minimum value of $0$, irrespective of $q$, meaning that any pair of role models comes from the same hyperedge.
 The resulting class of update rules is the least favorable for the evolution of cooperation.
 The second one occurs when individuals update strategies using information from multiple sources ($s>1$) and collecting multiple pieces of information within each source ($q>1$).
-In this case, increasing $s$ or reducing $q$ enhances cooperation.
+For this class, increasing $s$ or reducing $q$ enhances cooperation.
 For instance, the update rule with $s=3$ and $q=2$ promotes cooperation more effectively than that with $s=2$ and $q=2$.
 The third one occurs when $s>1$ and $q=1$.
-In this case, $\mathcal{D}$ reaches its maximum value of $1$, meaning that any pair of role models comes from different hyperedges.
+Here, $\mcal{D}$ reaches its maximum value of $1$, meaning that any pair of role models comes from different hyperedges.
 The resulting class of update rules is the most favorable for the evolution of cooperation.